Employment

 What Is a PEO?

 A Professional Employer Organization (PEO) is a company that enters into a co-employment relationship with a client business.
 Under this model, the PEO handles HR administration—payroll processing, benefits management, tax filings, and compliance—while the client company retains control over day-to-day operations and employee management.
+See the EOR vs PEO India comparison for the full landscape.

 In a co-employment arrangement, both the PEO and the client are legally considered employers.
 The PEO becomes the “employer of record” for tax purposes, while the client remains the “worksite employer” directing the employees’ work.
+This structure originated and evolved in the United States under specific statutory regimes—most notably the IRS’s certified PEO programme under Section 7705 of the Internal Revenue Code and state-level PEO licensing laws—that expressly permit two entities to share employer liability for the same worker.

 PEO vs EOR: Key Differences